imaware’s Testosterone Monitoring test is a quick and easy way to measure your total testosterone and monitor your levels over time.

 Testosterone levels gradually start to decline sometime after age 302 — this is a normal and natural part of aging.
 However, significant drops in testosterone levels can cause a variety of symptoms, some of which may be connected to serious health conditions.34 Low sex drive, fatigue, erectile dysfunction, depression, hair loss and irritability are all common signs of low testosterone.5

-In addition to these symptoms, there are long-term health risks associated with low testosterone (or low T).
+There are also long-term health risks associated with low testosterone (low T).
 For example, low T can contribute to muscle weakness, cardiac complications and a loss of bone density, which increases your rate of fractures.67

 Depending on your health information, your treatment may include testosterone replacement therapy (TRT), other medications or lifestyle changes.
 TRT is a common way to medically increase testosterone using injections, patches or oral medication.8 Since TRT can have serious side effects, it should only be considered if advised by your healthcare provider.9

-Lifestyle changes are also important if you have low T. Here are four ways you can try to boost your testosterone levels naturally:
+Lifestyle is another important area to adjust if you have low T. Here are four ways you can try to boost your testosterone levels naturally: